 "In every endeavor, we strive for perfection, and settle for excellence."

-William M. Sothern, MS, CIH
+William M. Sothern (Bill), MS, CIH

 Certified Industrial Hygienist and Chief Investigator

-I am also actively involved in community service projects including the AIM (Asthma Intervention Methods) Program which I authored and which we are implementing in East Harlem as team members with the Little Sisters of the Assumption Family Health Services, Inc., and the HELP (Help Eliminate Lead Poisoning) Program designed to increase lead hazard awareness and exposure avoidance.
-I am also the author of the Microecologies, Inc. Mold Cleanup Guidelines for Residents, and of various protocols for mold and HVAC inspection and remediation (available at www.microecologies.com).
-I am an acknowledged contributor to the New York City Department of Health Guidelines on Assessment and Remediation of Fungi in Indoor Environments, and I have also been actively involved in New Orleans area hurricane relief efforts, including writing and co-producing a training video entitledMold Clean-up Guidance for New Orleans Area Residents Affected by Hurricane Katrina which has been adopted by the World Health Organization.
+In addition, Bill is actively involved in community service projects including the AIM (Asthma Intervention Methods) Program which he authored and which Microecologies is implementing in East Harlem as team members with the Little Sisters of the Assumption Family Health Services, Inc., and the HELP (Help Eliminate Lead Poisoning) Program designed to increase lead hazard awareness and exposure avoidance.
+Bill also is the author of the Microecologies, Inc. Mold Cleanup Guidelines for Residents, and of various protocols for mold and HVAC inspection and remediation (available at www.microecologies.com).
+He is an acknowledged contributor to the New York City Department of Health Guidelines on Assessment and Remediation of Fungi in Indoor Environments, and I have also been actively involved in New Orleans and New York City area hurricane relief efforts, including writing and co-producing a training video entitledMold Clean-up Guidance for New Orleans Area Residents Affected by Hurricane Katrina which has been adopted by the World Health Organization.

-Paul Scardino, MS
+Paul Scardino, MS, EIEC

-Paul Scardino is a senior investigator for Microecologies® Inc with over twenty years of combined experience in criminal forensic and environmental investigation.
+Paul Scardino is a senior investigator for Microecologies with over twenty years of combined experience in criminal forensic and environmental investigation.
 He has a Masters degree in chemistry from New York University, is an EPA certified lead inspector and risk assessor, is a NYS certified asbestos inspector, and is a LEED (Leadership in Energy and Environmental Design) Accredited Professional.
 Mr. Scardino has conducted indoor environmental investigations and managed remediation projects for hundreds of our clients in cases involving water damage and mold growth, asbestos, lead-based paint, tobacco smoke infiltration, and volatile chemical vapors.

-Prior to joining Microecologies®, Mr. Scardino worked for The New York City Police Department Forensic Laboratory, where he performed microscopic and instrumental analyses of trace evidence, supervised trace and controlled substance evidence examiners and analyses for adherence to laboratory SOP’s, wrote analytical procedural and training manuals, and administered the forensic laboratory’s proficiency testing and safety programs.
+Prior to joining Microecologies, Mr. Scardino worked for The New York City Police Department Forensic Laboratory, where he performed microscopic and instrumental analyses of trace evidence, supervised trace and controlled substance evidence examiners and analyses for adherence to laboratory SOP’s, wrote analytical procedural and training manuals, and administered the forensic laboratory’s proficiency testing and safety programs.
 He also worked for the Nassau County Department of Health Public Health Laboratory, where he extracted and performed instrumental analysis of soil and water samples for priority pollutants such as herbicides, pesticides, PCB’s and phthalates.

 Arthur Lau, BS, CMI

-Arthur Lau is the General Manager of Microecologies® and has been with the company since 1996.
+Arthur Lau is the General Manager of Microecologies and has been with the company since 1996.
 For over a decade, he has performed thousands of mold inspections on projects involving water damage and mold growth, hygienic problems in HVAC systems, secondhand tobacco smoke and other odor/chemical vapor complaints, and demolition/renovation dust in filtration problems.
-He has had extensive experience collecting air/surface samples for laboratory analysis of mold, bacteria, asbestos, lead, crystalline silica, berglass, pet allergens, various chemical vapors, and other contaminants.
+He has had extensive experience collecting air/surface samples for laboratory analysis of mold, bacteria, asbestos, lead, crystalline silica, fiberglass, pet allergens, various chemical vapors, and other contaminants.
 He has also overseen many mold remediation projects.
-Arthur holds a Bachelors degree in Biology from Vassar College and is an American Council for Accredited Certification (formerly American Indoor Air Quality Council) Certified Microbial Investigator, an EPA certified lead-based paint inspector, a NYS certified asbestos air sampling technician, and a LEED (Leadership in Energy and Environmental Design) Accredited Professional.
+Arthur holds a Bachelors of Science degree in Biology from Vassar College and is an American Council for Accredited Certification (formerly American Indoor Air Quality Council) Certified Microbial Investigator, an EPA certified lead-based paint inspector, a NYS certified asbestos air sampling technician, and a LEED (Leadership in Energy and Environmental Design) Accredited Professional.